IxI-97/IxI-97.github.io/Installation.md

 #### **ModuleNotFoundError: No module named 'package name'**
 It happens during the conda installation "step 2" because the python installed in your computer doesn't have.
 Can be fixed typing in the terminal: **pip install 'package name'**
 #### BiomiX_INSTALL_WINDOWS.bat or BiomiX_INSTALL_LINUX.sh not working
 It can happen that because of different package already installed something conflic can arise.
-We suggest you to visit the - Go to [alternative installation guide](Alternative_Installation.md), for a step by step installation.
+We suggest you to visit the [alternative installation guide](Alternative_Installation.md), for a step by step installation.